nnodim/simple_shell/README.md

-Readme for the simple shell dddrfjct
+Readme for the simple shell ddddrfjct